jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

     return loss, grads
 ```

-Here is the code of training the model:
+Here is the code of training the model.
+The _Solver_ takes in the model we created and performs the gradient descent with the training dataset to train the model.
+All deep learning software platform provides similar services.
+People use those built-in services to optimize $$w$$.
+Since we had covered the gradient descent, we will not list the code for the _Solver_ here.

 ```python
 model = FullyConnectedNet([100, 50, 25],
               weight_scale=weight_scale, dtype=np.float64)